junxit/us-congress-bills-115/metadata.md

 - 2018-02-05 — Mr. Gosar moved to suspend the rules and pass the bill.
 - 2018-02-05 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H753)
 - 2018-02-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H753)
+- 2018-02-06 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.